jquery-archive/plugins.jquery.com/docs/jquery.json.md

 * <a href="#field-title">title</a>
 * <a href="#field-author">author</a>
 * <a href="#field-licenses">licenses</a>
-* <a href="#field-jquery-dependencies">jquery.dependencies</a>
+* <a href="#field-dependencies">dependencies</a>

 ## Optional Fields

 * <a href="#field-description">description</a>
 * <a href="#field-keywords">keywords</a>
 * <a href="#field-homepage">homepage</a>
-* <a href="#field-jquery-docs">jquery.docs</a>
+* <a href="#field-docs">docs</a>
-* <a href="#field-jquery-demo">jquery.demo</a>
+* <a href="#field-demo">demo</a>
-* <a href="#field-jquery-download">jquery.download</a>
+* <a href="#field-download">download</a>
 * <a href="#field-maintainers">maintainers</a>

 ## <a name="field-name">name</a>

-The *most* important things in your package.json are the name and version fields.
+The *most* important things in your jquery.json are the name and version fields.
 The name and version together form an identifier that is assumed to be completely unique.
 Changes to the plugin should come along with changes to the version.

 The name is what your thing is called.
 Some tips:

-* Don't put "js" in the name.
-It's assumed that it's js, since you're writing a package.json file.
+* Don't put "js" or "jquery" in the name.
+It's assumed that it's js and jquery, since you're writing a jquery.json file.
-* Do put "jquery" in the name.
-This may seem like the opposite advice from the previous tip, but this is important for projects loading jQuery plugins and non-jQuery plugins through a module loader.
 * The name ends up being part of a URL.
 Any name with non-url-safe characters will be rejected.
 The jQuery Plugins Site is UTF-8.
 * The name should be short, but also reasonably descriptive.
 * You may want to check [the plugins site](http://plugins.jquery.com/) to see if there's something by that name already, before you get too attached to it.
-* If you have a plugin with the same name as a plugin already in the jQuery Plugins Site, either consider renaming your plugin or namespace it.
-For example, jQuery UI plugins are listed with the "jquery.ui." prefix (e.g. jquery.ui.dialog, jquery.ui.autocomplete).
+* If you have a plugin with the same name as a plugin already in the jQuery Plugins Site, either consider renaming your plugin or namespacing it.
+For example, jQuery UI plugins are listed with the "ui." prefix (e.g. ui.dialog, ui.autocomplete).

 ## <a name="field-version">version</a>

-The *most* important things in your package.json are the name and version fields.
+The *most* important things in your jquery.json are the name and version fields.
 The name and version together form an identifier that is assumed to be completely unique.
 Changes to the plugin should come along with changes to the version.
 Version number must be a valid semantic version number